 No 59 is a brand new holiday home in the heart of the old cente of Ghent between the Prinsenhof and the old bequinage.
 No 59 is a loft with a lot of light, in the center of Ghent but still quiet.
 We offer a loft furnished with vintage design furniture and with all modern comfort.

-No 59 is equipped with central heating, a walk in shower with hammam and led light, an IMac computer with 27 inch, WiFi, digital television and radio, a microwave with oven and grill function, a fridge, a freezer and a private garden.
+No 59 is equipped with central heating, a walk-in shower with led light, an IMac computer with 27 inch, WiFi, digital television and radio, a microwave with oven and grill function, a fridge, a freezer and a private garden.
 There is also a drying rack, iron and ironing board and a Senseo coffee maker.

 The kitchen at our holiday home is well equipped to make your stay as comfortable as possible.